 One way our program meets this aim is through a year-long specialization focus in a clinical area of interest.
 The specialization component allows interns to develop both breadth and depth of competencies in their area of interest while exploring the existing literature and integrating it into their practice.
 Each intern specialization plan also includes a multicultural component focused on a designated student population that intersects with the clinical area of interest.
 Once the specialization area is decided upon at the start of the internship year, an intern works with her or his specialization supervisor to develop a specific plan with identified goals across a variety of activities.
 The range of activities includes clinical interventions (e.g., individual and possibly group counseling), outreach programming, and consultation and collaboration with others on campus.

-- The third program aim is to integrate individual and multicultural diversity awareness as well as ethical/legal awareness into the development of the competencies specified above.
+The third program aim is to integrate individual and multicultural diversity competency as well as ethical/legal competency into the development of the competencies specified above.
 This occurs within the context of an intern's provision of various clinical services, supervision, training seminars that are offered in these areas, and the diversity of CCS clients, who reflect the diversity of the NIU student population.

 Contact UsCounseling and Consultation Services

 Campus Life Building, room 200